CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ### How to make a character when focusing on costuming and gear

 A player will focus on costuming and gear that they already own if there are major budget issues.
-The player should focus on skills, categories, and lineage based on the gear they already posses or that do not require gear.
+The player should focus on Skills, Skill Categories, and Lineage based on the gear they already posses or that do not require gear.
 After this the player will create a Persona and Backstory based on the skills and lineage they have ultimately chosen.
 The player will end with creating the costuming and gear based on what they require from the previous steps.

-## **Code of Conduct**
+## Code of Conduct

 All members of Crestfallen LARP acknowledge during the check in process that they have read (or watched) and will abide by the Code of Conduct found below.
 This document (or its videos) encompasses Sportsmanship, Player Safety, and Social Contract items between the members of Crestfallen LARP, its ruling organization, and staff.
 All members, regardless of station within the organization, are bound by these items.
 Crestfallen LARP and its members will not be held accountable if a member falsely claims they have watched or read this document or its updates when they have not actually done so.
 This Code of Conduct extends to all interactions to pages that Crestfallen LARP manages online including social media, forums, and websites.